junglewill/Tableau-insurtech-calcuation/README.md

 ![Image of Product Comparison](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/Thank%20You.png)

 This is a simple demonstration.
 The data sources and insurance details are confidential and therefore the .twbx file could not be shared here.
-If you'd like to know more, please contact me via LinkedIn: https://www.linkedin.com/in/ping-hsun-william-lee/.
-Thanks for reading.
+If you'd like to know more, please contact me at LinkedIn: https://www.linkedin.com/in/ping-hsun-william-lee/.